Who Am I?

 As a BACP member, I am continually reading, researching, and training in the latest techniques to support my clients.
 I also receive clinical supervision as part of my requirements to uphold my standards of counselling.

 As an industry, we have a responsibility to the people we work with to maintain rigorous standards of ethical responsibility.
 If you have a concern or complaint about me, I welcome you to flag it with me if you feel comfortable to have a discussion with me about it.
-I really welcome feedback and a conversation.
+I welcome any feedback and a conversation.

 If you would prefer, you can visit the BACP’s website, my regulator, to let them know.